 Carers can avail of training through a number of organisations: Dementia Elevator offer online courses and other resources which help build the skills needed to keep people with dementia living at home longer.

-The Alzheimer Society of Ireland runs a six week course aimed at supporting family members who are caring for loved ones with Dementia.
+The Alzheimer Society of Ireland runs a series of family carer supports aimed at supporting family members who are caring for loved ones with Dementia.
 This is also available as an online course which you can do from the comfort of your own home.

 The course includes: